nataliiazab/christmas-coding-challenge-2025/Day-7/algoritms.md

-## Algoritms used fot the previus six days
+## Algorithms used fot the previous six days

 ### Brute force